Mate Sound the Pump...

 Back to top

 The first four have variations of transfer 31.
-The first two are circa 1850, attributed to Scott.
-The third is from a different transfer plate, but also attributed to Scott, circa 1860.
+The first is attributed to Newbottle High Pottery, and the second to Moore's Wear Pottery, late 1850s.
+The third is from a different transfer plate, and attributed to Scott's, circa 1860.
 The fourth is yet another variation of this transfer on a plaque with unusual leaf-printed borders.
 N.B. there are many variations of this transfer found on lustre items (read more here).
-The title reads: 'A WEST VIEW of the CAST IRON BRIDGE Built by R BURDON Esq Span 236 feet.
+The title reads: 'A WEST VIEW of the CAST IRON BRIDGE over the RIVER WEAR built by R BURDON Esq Span 236 feet.
 Height 100 feet.
 Begun 24 Sept.
 1793 opend.
 9 Aug 1796'.
 Interestingly, the transfer shows the conical brick structure of a kiln to the right of the bridge (the map in Baker suggests this is Burnside's Pottery).
 This gives an idea of the proximity of the potteries to the bridge view.
 The circular plaque is transfer 41, 'Circa 1820.
 Marked "Dixon & Co., Sunderland".'
 The title reads: ' WEST VIEW OF THE CAST IRON BRIDGE OVER THE RIVER WEAR SUNDERLAND BUILT BY R BURDON ESQ MP SPAN 236 FEET HEIGHT 100 FEET BEGUN 24 SEPT 1793 OPEN 9 AUG 1796'.
 The maker's mark is on the front incorporated into the transfer.
 There is hand-painted text beneath, 'John & Elizabeth 1835'.
 The plaque was presumably commissioned as a wedding gift.
-The final two prints show views of the bridge with the pottery kiln in front of it.
-Thanks to The Sunderland Site for sourcing the bridge engravings.

 Back to top

 This transfer isn't listed in Baker.
-It appears on a jug and bowl with transferred features particular to the Maling Pottery.
-(See the Poetic verses page for a plaque with the verse (centre below) and impressed Maling mark.)
-Though the plaque is unmarked, it is probable that, despite its subject, it was made in Newcastle.
-The transfer often appears with Newcastle High Level Bridge (bottom left), so it's likely there's a pair to this plaque.
-The final print is from the Illustrated London News in 1842.
+A variation of the transfer appears on marked Maling Pottery.
+Though the plaques above are unmarked, it is probable that, despite their subject, they were made in Newcastle.
+The transfer often appears with Newcastle High Level Bridge, so it's likely there's a pair to this plaque.
+The print is from the Illustrated London News in 1842.

 Back to top